larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ## Spells and Legality:

 ---
-**_<u>ALL forms of Necromancy, undead, and reanimated bodies are still illegal within Varos’ city boundaries, regardless of a Necromancer’s Guild of Varos license, and will be punished in accordance with Kingdom Law.</u>_**
+**_<u>ALL forms of Necromancy, undead, and reanimated bodies are still illegal within Varos' city boundaries, regardless of a Necromancer's Guild of Varos license, and will be punished in accordance with Kingdom Law.</u>_**

 All spells with the incantations that include “Fiends of the Dark Nether” are still highly dangerous to the caster and considered ILLEGAL.
 Any caught using such spells will be punished according to Kingdom Law.